5 Negative Side Effects of Dirty Air Filters

 If the air filter is dirty, you can bet that the air you breathe is dirty too.
 One of the purposes of an air filter is to filter out all microscopic particles like dust, pollen, pet dander, bacteria, plant and mold spores, and even smoke.
-But, a blocked filter continuously recirculates those particles back into the home, causing you and your family any number of health-related symptoms, including headaches, fatigue, cold-like symptoms that don't ever seem to go away and chronic allergies.
+A blocked filter continuously recirculates those particles back into the home, causing you and your family any number of health-related symptoms, including headaches, fatigue, cold-like symptoms that don't ever seem to go away and chronic allergies.
 If you own pets, the indoor air quality will be even more miserable with a clogged filter.

-All of this undue strain on your HVAC, explained in points one through four above, can cause this very complex, very expensive system to stop working altogether.
+All of this undue strain on your HVAC - explained in points one through four above - can cause this very complex, very expensive system to stop working altogether.
 Basically, an overtaxed air blower may give out entirely, causing the whole system to fail and costing you thousands of dollars for repair or replacement.
 Spending $7 on an air filter doesn't sound so bad now, does it?

-The problem is this: you dread driving to the big box home improvement stores just to buy air filter replacements.
+If you dread driving to the big box home improvement stores just to buy air filter replacements.
 We don't blame you.
 Why not let us bring the filters to you?
 With options as low as $5.89 and convenient free shipping, you have no excuse NOT to keep your home's HVAC system performing in triple-A condition and to keep your family healthy, comfortable and breathing easily.
 Search for your air filter's size and get it delivered fast - and free - by clicking here.

 Not all home air filters are the same.
 In this video, we show you how to measure your home air filter’s dimensions to find the right size replacement before installation.